-It is possible to keep geckos in small apartments, when other pets are impractical.
+It is possible to keep geckos in small apartments when other pets are impractical.
 Although all the flats I rented over the years had "no pets" policies, when I asked about keeping reptiles, amphibians or fish, I was always told they were ok.
-Since they are contained in tanks, and will not damage the furnishing they are not really considered as pets.
+Since they are contained in tanks, and will not damage the furnishing, they are not really considered pets.
 They can also be kept by people who are allergic to dogs and cats.
 As long as you have a neighbour willing to pop in every day to spray their enclosures and feed them (neighbours with children are always a good target, the children will love taking care of your pets), it is possible to leave them alone if you are going for a short holiday.
-When I am going for longer than a week, however, I will usually board them in a specialist petshop.
-Geckos also don't mind if you are out of the house for most of the day, they do not get lonely.
+When I am gone for longer than a week, however, I will usually board them in a specialist pet shop.
+Geckos also don't mind if you are out of the house for most of the day.
+They do not get lonely.

-One undeniable attraction of keeping reptiles, and day geckos in particular is that they are beautiful display animals.
-I keep two species, Phelsuma cepediana that sport red markings on a bright green background, and a blue tail, and Phelsuma klemmeri, perhaps the most extravagantly coloured lizard, with a bright yellow head and almost fluoresent blue blue neon lines running on either side of its body.
-Honestly if they were painted by men rather than by nature they would be dismissed as garish kitsch!
-Their terraria can also become a decoration of the room their placed in, furnished to imitate the lizards' natural habitat with live plants, branches and bamboo.
+One undeniable attraction of keeping reptiles, and day geckos, in particular, is that they are beautiful display animals.
+I keep two species, Phelsuma cepediana that sport red markings on a bright green background and a blue tail, and Phelsuma klemmeri, perhaps the most extravagantly coloured lizard with a bright yellow head and almost fluorescent blue neon lines running on either side of its body.
+Honestly, if they were painted by men rather than by nature, they would be dismissed as garish kitsch!
+Their terraria can also become a decoration of the room they're placed in, furnished to imitate the lizards' natural habitat with live plants, branches and bamboo.

-The greatest factor in people dismissing geckos as pets, is that you can't interact with them and they are not cuddly.
-This is especially true of Phelsuma, which unlike leopard geckos should not be handled at all, their skin is very fragile and can easily be torn by the human hand.
+The greatest factor in people dismissing geckos as pets is that you can't interact with them and they are not cuddly.
+This is especially true of Phelsuma which, unlike leopard geckos, should not be handled at all.
+Their skin is very fragile and can easily be torn by the human hand.
 However, people don't appreciate how interesting it is to observe these exotic animals going about their everyday business and learning about their behaviour.
 I would love to go to Madagascar or Mauritius and observe the local fauna.
-By keeping Phelsuma I have a small piece of Madagascar in my living room and can observe it on a daily basis.
-I can learn so much about them by actually seeing (and hearing, did you know that geckos are quite vocal, and communicate with each other?) it happen in front of me, which is much superior to reading about it in a book, or even watching it on tv.
+By keeping Phelsuma, I have a small piece of Madagascar in my living room and can observe it on a daily basis.
+I can learn so much about them by actually seeing (and hearing, did you know that geckos are quite vocal, and communicate with each other?) it happens in front of me, which is much superior to reading about it in a book, or even watching it on TV.
 Much of their behaviour is quite amusing, they like to sleep in their bamboo tubes and in the morning spend some time with just their heads sticking out of the holes I've made for them, as if they are looking out of their windows checking out the weather, before deciding to come out and bask under their lights.